128technology/docs/docs/ts_applications.md

          t1         0   mpls-backup    169.254.128.128   0.0.0.0/0          <global>
 ```

-Additionally, use [`show-fib router <router> tenant <tenant>`](cli_reference.md/#show-fib) to gather information about FIB entries at the router.

 ### Determining the Tenant from the GUI

 1. Open the Conductor's GUI.
 2. Under Authority, click on **Routers**.
 In the main information panel, a list of all of the managed routers is displayed.
 3. Click on a router to display its information page.
-4. On the right side of the information page, click **Debug**.
+4. On the right side of the information page, click **Routing Details**.
-5. From the Debug screen, click on the **Source Tenant** tab at the top of the screen.
+5. From the Routing Details screen, click on the **Source Tenant** tab at the top of the screen.
 This displays the output of the source lookup table for the router – the same output as the PCLI's `show tenant members` command.

 ## Identifying the Service